 8. Put aside an emergency fund - Everyone needs one.
 Murphy's law will come knocking, so be prepared with 3 to 6 months of living expenses.
 You need to desperately be sure you are prepared for whatever comes your way.
 The furnace will go out, the carpet will need replacing, the car will break down, and the washer will die.
 Be ready.

 9. Volunteer/Tithe/Help others - The more you give, the more you will have!
 If you aren't giving, you are losing.
 What you give and how much you give, is your choice, but if you aren't contributing your money to something other than yourself, you're missing out of one of the greatest joys of life!
-I could quote about 75 scriptures here, but just remember this: Every one that's been granted the gift of life, must grant the gift of something to someone else.
+I could quote about 75 scriptures here, but just remember this: Every one that's been granted the gift of life, must grant the gift of something.
 In other words, if you aren't giving, then you are, by no means, living.
-The gift of life was given to you so that you can gift the gifts of light to others, and if you aren't doing this, you are literally stifling your blessings.
+The gift of life was given to you so that you can gift gifts of light to others, and if you aren't doing this, you are literally choking your blessings.

-10. Cook at home instead of eating out - This saves money and it's more healthy for you, and its a very effective thing to do if you are trying to get a handle on your finances.
-A simple modest average of $10 dollars a day eating out adds up to nearly $300 per month, which is $3,600 per year, which is $36,000 in 10 years.
+10. Cook at home instead of eating out - Saves money and it's more healthy for you.
+A simple but very effective thing to do, if you are trying to get a handle on your finances.
+A simple modest average of $10 dollars a day eating out adds up to $300 per month, which is $3,600 per year, which is $36,000 in 10 years.
 Add in the interest if you had invested that money, and the compound interest that you failed to gain on it, and you just squandered $150,000, or more, over a 30 year period of spending an average of $10 a day eating out.
 Stop it, today!

 11. Cut up your credit cards - No explanation needed.
 Credit cards are bad on so many levels.
 If you have a properly funded emergency fund, you don't need a credit card for an emergency!
 You spend more freely when you swipe a credit card.
 If you can't afford it cash, don't buy it.
 Credit cards are literally designed to drag you in to the perpetuity of a life of debt.
 Leave these things alone!